tomstafford/psy6422/docs/070-rmarkdown.md

 * Show a graph of something (either a scatterplot, or a histogram perhaps)
 * Include some inline text, reporting a mean value (as my last example above)
 * Make PDF and a Word file by clicking "knit"
-* Send the .Rmd file *and the PDF to me via a Slack direct message
+* Send the .Rmd file *and the PDF to me via email

 :::: {.info}